 - You can also expand any individual location to see the day by day cost break down for each location

 - Based on these values, you will notice in the roster that ORANGE means "the shifts have exceeded the budget warning level", and RED means "over budget" (provided that you have the 'show costs' button on).
-E.g. the below roster shows that the budget warning has been exceeded on the Thursday, the Friday is over budget, and the Saturday is within budget:
+E.g. the below roster shows that the budget warning has been exceeded on the Monday and Tuesday, the Wednesday, Thursday & Friday are over budget: